OutSystems/docs-support/src/enterprise/licensing/manage/free-up-environment.md

 # How to free up an existing environment in licensing

-This article explains how you can remove an environment in the [Licensing Portal](https://www.outsystems.com/licensing/) - an operation which is relevant when your team is performing the following operations:
+This article explains how you can remove an environment in the [Customer Portal](https://www.outsystems.com/licensing/), which is relevant when your team is performing the following operations:

 * upgrade your OutSystems Platform infrastructure;